 The program serves as a good precursor to staff, manager or policy analyst positions in local, state and federal government.
 This degree is recognized as qualification for many careers in business (for-profit and nonprofit) and industry.

 Work may include binational, cross-border positions linking U.S. and Mexican businesses, Arizona-Sonora local government or local community groups on both sides of the border.
-Many students use the degree as a gateway to law school or as basis for further study in such applied fields as:
+Many use the degree as a gateway to law school or as basis for further study in such applied fields as:

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to: